rocket-pool/RPIPs/RPIPs/rpip-saturn_2_meta.md

 **Status:** Draft; Not yet voted on.

 [RPIP-72](RPIP-72.md) introduced a pdao_share to UARS (set to 0) that will allow the pDAO to collect a share of the ETH earned by megapool validators in the future, but there is currently no way to spend such ETH in the treasury.
-RPIP-82 adds this functionality and also allows spending any other ERC-20 token.
+RPIP-82 adds this functionality and also allows spending any other ERC-20 token in the treasury.

 ### RPIP-TBD: On-Chain Signal Voting

 **Status:** Draft; Not yet voted on.

 The Houston upgrade introduced on-chain pDAO voting for parameter changes and treasury spending ([RPIP-33](RPIP-33.md)), but the pDAO still relies on Snapshot voting for other governance votes.
 This RPIP lays the foundation for on-chain signal voting that, together with a voting frontend, will support arbitrary vote types, including weighted voting (used for IMC and GMC elections), ranked-choice voting, and approval voting.

+### RPIP-TBD: pDAO Parameter Guardrail Revisions

+**Status:** Draft; Not yet voted on.

+This RPIP updates the guardrails for several pDAO parameters to reduce systemic risk and increase flexibility for future governance decisions.

+## Current Status

+Last Updated: July 29th

+- the dev team has reviewed and workshopped the RPIPs and sees no blockers
+- most of the RPIPs are in the main repo (missing: On-Chain Signal Voting, update to RPIP-79,pDAO Parameter Guardrail Revisions)

+### Next Steps

+- Saturn 2 forum post and informal polls
+- Based on the outcome of the above, either iterate on RPIPs to get them to a place where pDAO is happy with them or start formal vote process

+### Possible Vote Structure

+1. One vote for the Saturn 2 package after individual votes for:
+	- RPIP-71: Choice of megapool exit criterion
+	- RPIP-42/RPIP-83: lower bond to 1.5 ETH, keep at 4 ETH or increase to 6 ETH
+	- Include on-chain signal voting in the Saturn 2 package
+2. Individual votes for every new RPIP and every change from 2024 Tokenomics vote

 ## Copyright